ellysh/l2bot/README.txt

 CHAT BOT
 --------

-Chat bot is implemented in chat.au3 script file from L2Bot root directory.
+Chat bot is implemented in chat.au3 script file from 'run' directory.

 You can specify message text and delay betweeen message outputs for chat bot in the chat.au3 file:
 1. kMessageTextRus - message in Russian language (this must be written in English keyboard layout for Java servers)